Muskoka Modern Prefab

-On our modular platform in the shop, we can do anything in 400-600 sq. ft in single module, which is just around this size.
-The applications for this kind of construction, whether we build and drop in a boathouse, or Muskoka Room or screen porch, a small sleeping cabin or cottage in units, or any accessory structure such as workshop storage room or hybrid carport or remote office, are endless.
-The pre-fab unit is a very efficient way to build, and allows us to create a complex architectural product very quickly and site it with less damage and disturbance to the existing site than a traditional onsite build.
+On our modular platform in the shop, we can do anything in 400 to 600 sq. ft in single module, which is just around this size.
+The applications for this kind of construction are endless, whether we build and drop in a boathouse, Muskoka Room, screen porch, small sleeping cabin, or any accessory structure such as a workshop storage room, hybrid carport, or remote office.
+The prefab unit is a very efficient way to build, and allows us to create a complex architectural product very quickly and position it with less damage and disturbance to the existing site than a traditional onsite build.

 The quick build time and low level of impact has made many of our clients chose the prefab style of building over the traditional type.
 The best part is we can still achieve a very high-quality product in a faster time frame, meaning our clients can get into their cottage faster.

 In a traditional build onsite situation, with such a small footprint, only two or three construction personnel can work at once.
 Trades have to arrive onsite, set up equipment and do their work, then take down their equipment—and it’s the same for each building, large or small.
 A prefabricated unit, built offsite, allows us to achieve the economy of scale for a small sleeping cabin that is not possible onsite.
 Often these small buildings become expensive as they are dealt with in the same way a cottage would be.
 All materials and personnel have to move on and offsite in a regular situation.
 In our shop, we can have more people working at once, and without each trade having to travel to and from a remote location.
 We’ve noticed prefab has a huge advantage in these situations, which is why we’ve been especially building these small size units in our shop.

 By comparison, we can install the kitchen in our shop while putting the roof on a prefab.
 All materials remain dry and clean, are locked up at night, with no rain delays, bugs, or having to take out and put away tools.